Agentic AI Governance

 How It Works

-Agentic governance runs as a set of MCP filters in the proxy pipeline.
-Every agent tool call passes through detection, approval, and recording stages before reaching the upstream MCP server.
+Agentic governance runs as a chain of stages in the MCP Proxy.
+Every agent tool call passes through authentication, rate limiting, tenant resolution, registry lookup, budget enforcement, policy evaluation, loop detection, approval gating, PII scanning, injection scanning, and audit recording before reaching the upstream MCP server.

-Every MCP tool invocation is logged as a McpToolCallRecord with full context: actor, tool name, server, latency, HTTP status, PII flags, and policy decision.
-Records are queryable via admin API and visible in the admin UI.
+Every MCP tool invocation is logged as a tool-call record with full context: actor, tool name, server, latency, HTTP status, PII flags, and policy decision.
+Records are queryable via admin API and visible in the DVARA Flightdeck.

 Admin API